pabloLagioia/match/README.md

 behaviour called "takeDamage" which reduced health each time the object gets hit, to make the object invulnerable you just remove the "takeDamage" behaviour

+##Example
+For a basic example on how to create entities, behaviours and attributes please refer to https://github.com/pabloLagioia/pong-using-matchjs/blob/master/public/main.js

 ## How does it work?
 *Complete*